-Everything we know (so far) about the new Dune movie
+Everything we know about the new Dune movie

 There's a new Dune movie?

-Villeneuve’s Dune is a remake rather than a sequel, but like Blade Runner 2049 it is following in the footsteps of a franchise.
-He is not the first person to try and make a Dune movie; that honor goes to the director Alejandro Jodorowsky, whose attempt to make a star-filled surrealist spectacle in the ’70s (starring Orson Welles, Salvador Dali, and Mick Jagger, among others) was catalogued in the 2014 documentary Jodorowsky’s Dune.
+Villeneuve's Dune is a remake rather than a sequel, but like Blade Runner 2049 it's following in the footsteps of a franchise.
+He's not the first person to try and make a Dune movie; that honor goes to the director Alejandro Jodorowsky, whose attempt to make a star-filled surrealist spectacle in the '70s (starring Orson Welles, Salvador Dali, and Mick Jagger, among others) was catalogued in the 2014 documentary Jodorowsky's Dune.
 David Lynch succeeded where Jodorowsky had failed by directing a full-fledged Dune movie in 1984.
-Starring Kyle MacLachlan, Lynch’s Dune was a box office flop at the time, but has gained cult status since.
-A few years later, director John Harrison took his crack at the material with the three-part miniseries Frank Herbert’s Dune for Syfy.
+Starring Kyle MacLachlan in his debut, Lynch's Dune was a box office flop at the time, but has gained cult status since.
+A few years later, director John Harrison took his crack at the material with the three-part miniseries Frank Herbert's Dune for Syfy.

 Wait, what is Dune?